 A swimming pool granuloma is a long-term (chronic) skin infection.
 It is caused by the bacteria Mycobacterium marinum (M marinum).

 Signs of a skin infection appear about 2 to 3 weeks after exposure.

 The elbows, fingers, and back of the hands are the most commonly affected body parts.
 The knees and legs are other areas affected.

-The nodules may break down and leave an open sore.
+The nodules may break down, ulcerate, and leave an open sore.
 Sometimes, they spread up through the lymph nodes of the limb, but more often remain as a solitary nodule.

 Exams and Tests